Email us via info@visitbwindi.com

 • Getting Around – Discover the different sectors of Bwindi Impenetrable National Park

-Top Things to See
+Top Things to See in Bwindi Impenetrable Forest

 Bwindi is a world heritage site with amazing attractions that one should not miss while on holiday in Uganda.
 We are sometimes asked, “What are the things I must see when I visit Bwindi?”
 Bwindi Impenetrable National Park is vast and varied, and visitors have different interests and abilities, so there is no one easy answer.
 However, we have compiled a list of the most popular attractions in Bwindi that we feel will be helpful.
-Here are the top things to see in Bwindi Impenetrable National Park and the nearby area.
+Here are the top things to see in Bwindi National Park and the nearby area.

 Mountain Gorillas